- Does improper grammar in lyrics make it a bad method for language study?

 - Whoever wanna come along → Whoever wants to come along

 Before researching the writing of the song, I assumed BTS had written the song.
-The errors appeared to be the typical kind made by non-native English speakers.
+The grammar errors in the lyrics appeared to be the typical kind made by non-native English speakers.
 But upon learning that two native English speakers wrote the song, I began to wonder.
 Were those the original lyrics?
 Or were they tweaks that BTS made themselves?
 Why omit the article ‘a’ in the first two examples?
 Why use wanna instead of wants to?
 Same number of syllables.
 Hmm…

 I started paying more attention to the other songs my students had chosen.
 They were almost all from native English-speaking artists.
 I examined them to see what grammatical errors I could find.
 I don’t typically look at song lyrics with my proofreading hackles raised.
 But when I did, the errors started appearing.